Plant-Tracer/PlantTracerML/README.md

 # Installation and Setup for PAT running in Python
 [//]: <> (These instructions don't consider setting up Python virtual environments or whether using Conda would have been a better call.
 A topic for another day.)

-[//]: <> (Here's what I've done so far to setup for klt/ml on MacOS Ventura 13.4.1, assuming a fresh-ish MacOS install:)

 Clone this source repository to your local machine:

 ```